thinknimble/tn-spa-bootstrapper/{{cookiecutter.project_slug}}/clients/mobile/react-native/README.md

 1. Once you verify that builds are still working, you can delete your backup copy

-#### Useful services/methods

-- `navio` - a service that exposes all navigation methods of [Navio](https://github.com/kanzitelli/rn-navio) instance.
-- `translate` - a service that brings an easy integration of localization for an app by using [i18n-js](https://github.com/fnando/i18n-js) and [expo-localization](https://github.com/expo/expo/tree/master/packages/expo-localization).
-- `api` - a service where API-related methods are located.
-- `onStart` - a service where you can write your own logic when app is launched.
-For example, you can increment number of `appLaunches` there.

 #### Design system

 Use `tailwind.config.js` to define the styles you're going to use in the app.